aterui/mcbrnet/README.md

 ![](README_files/figure-gfm/brnet_instruction_1-1.png)<!-- -->

+Patches are colored in accordance with randomly generated environmental values, and the size of patches is proportional to the number of patches upstream (see **Customization** for details).
 To view matrices, type the following script:

 ``` r
 # adjacency matrix